State of Research

 This brain imaging (EEG) study (n=37) found that the shamanic practitioners showed significant differences to control participants on an altered states of consciousness scale (OAV) and EEG measures.
 Their brainwaves resembled that of earlier data on those under the influence of psychedelics but still were identified as unique, sometimes stronger, patterns.

-Baseline power of theta oscillations predicts mystical-type experiences induced by DMT
+Baseline power of theta oscillations predicts mystical-type experiences induced by DMT in a natural setting

 2021| Cavanna, F., de la Fuente, L. A., Pallavicini, C., Perl, Y. S., Romero, C., Tagliazucchi, E., Zamberlan, F.